 Winemaker Paul Evans employs a very hands-on approach to capture the essence of this emerging wine region.
 It is cool climate viticulture, but plenty of sunshine at the right times provides the perfect conditions for producing complex Shiraz and delightful Sangiovese.
 Their outstanding quality is reflected in many national and international awards at esteemed wine shows.

 Paul and Sonja pride themselves in offering friendly country hospitality and authentic wine tasting experiences.
 Looking behind the scenes and experiencing the real winemaking world is one of many offerings at Sedona Estate.

 FESTIVALS & EVENTS

-Country market stalls with arts, crafts, veggies, plants, bric-a-brac and lots more at the Flowerdale Market.
-There will also be hot food, Devonshire teas and cold drinks available.
+A country market featuring stalls, arts, crafts, veggies, plants, bric-a-brac and lots more.
+There will also be hot food, Devonshire tea and cold drinks available.